b3n0y/ResolveDevDoc/docs/source/UI_elements_func.rst

 ..  topic:: Description

-	This function is
+	This function is removing the current Step value to the SpinBox (default=1)

 **Type:** func

-..  note:: Not tested yet
+..  code-block:: python

 	win['myspinbox'].StepDown()